mulesoft-assets/template-db2sfdc-user-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize Users between two Salesfoce orgs.
+As a Salesforce admin I want to syncronize Users database and Salesfoce org.

-This Template should serve as a foundation for the process of migrating Users from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when an User already exists in the destination org.
+This Template should serve as a foundation for the process of migrating Users from database to one Salesfoce instance, being able to specify filtering criterias and desired behaviour when an User already exists in the destination org.

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in  Input, Process and On Complete stages.
-During the Input stage the Template will go to the SalesForce Org A and query all the existing Users that match the filter criteria.
+During the Input stage the Template will go to the Database and query all the existing Users that match the filter criteria.
-During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching User in the SFDC Org B and if the last updated date of the later is greater than the one of SFDC Org A.
+During the Process stage, each database user will be filtered depending on, if it has an existing matching User in the SFDC Org.
-The last step of the Process stage will group the Users and create them in SFDC Org B.
+The last step of the Process stage will group the users and create them in SFDC Org.
 Finally during the On Complete stage the Template will both otput statistics data into the console and send a notification email with the results of the batch excecution.

 # Run it! <a name="runit"/>

-Simple steps to get SFDC to SFDC Users Migration running.
+Simple steps to get Database to SFDC Users Migration running.

 In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint: